cschiewek/devise_ldap_authenticatable/README.md

     class User < ActiveRecord::Base

-      devise :rememberable, :trackable, :timeoutable, :imapable
+      devise :ldap_authenticatable, :rememberable, :trackable, :timeoutable

       # Setup accessible (or protected) attributes for your model
-      attr_accessible :email, :password, :remember_me
+      attr_accessible :ldap_login, :password, :remember_me

       ...
     end

-I recommend using :rememberable, :trackable, :timeoutable along with :imapable as it gives a full feature set for logins.
+I recommend using :rememberable, :trackable, :timeoutable as it gives a full feature set for logins.

 Usage
 -----

-Devise-Imapable works in replacement of Authenticatable, allowing for user name (or email) and password authentication.
+Devise LDAP Authenticatable works in replacement of Authenticatable, allowing for LDAP authentication via simple bind.
 The standard sign\_in routes and views work out of the box as these are just reused from devise.
 I recommend you run :

     script/generate devise_views